sergekomarov/rm-spec/README.md

 ### Usage
 Please see USAGE.ipynb.

+### Prerequisites
+astropy

 ### The problem

 When one needs to deal with patchy images with complicated edges, straightforward application of a Fourier transform leads to erroneous results (e.g. wrong spectral slope or/and normalization).
-Several approaches have been proposed in literature.
+Several approaches have been proposed elsewhere.

 ### Approaches